hyp3rd/piphyperd/README.md

 [![pylint](https://gitlab.com/hyperd/piphyperd/-/jobs/artifacts/master/raw/pylint/pylint.svg?job=pylint)](https://gitlab.com/hyperd/piphyperd/commits/master)

-A simple python package to leverage pip programmatically.
+A simple python package to leverage pip programmatically, and via CLI.
 **piphyperd** is a wrapper around **pip**; it can provide features like automation or dependencies control within your workflows.

 ## About this package